 Most rasps made these days are machine made.
 Consequently the teeth are in regular rows, one behind the other.
 What this means is that the rasp will cut little troughs and not leave a smooth surface.
 The solution to this problem is to slightly vary the tooth position so each row of teeth cuts a slightly different path.
 This leaves a smooth surface.
 When you make a rasp by hand, even the most experienced raspmaker will have just enough variation in their work so that the rasp teeth will each cut a slightly separate path and the rasp will cut very fast and smoothly.
 For more information on the manufacturing process click here.

 The Auriou rasps have a much more complete grading system.
 The process of cutting the teeth on the rasp is known as "stitching" and the finess of the rasp - the size of its teeth - is known as the "grain."
 Auriou rasps range from #1 to #15 grain.
 A #1 grain rasp is very, very coarse, and the #15 grain is the very finest.
 In general, the very coarse rasps aren't used in woodworking, and are mostly in demand by stone carvers.
 Woodworkers are mostly interested in grains #9 to #15.
+That being said as you are using hand cut rasps you will find that even the coarse grades cut reasonably fine, and the fine grades reasonably fast.

 The cost of a rasp is related to the number of teeth it has.
 See the photograph on the left (actual size) to see what all the grains look like.
 What is important to note is that the finer rasps have a greater density of smaller teeth, not fewer larger teeth.
 Lower quality hand-made rasps will have uneven teeth, which will cut slower and leave scratches.